 Guidance for staff servicing formal committees.

 These notes provide guidance on servicing formal meetings, for committees which are part of the formal governance structure of the university, including Boards of Studies and their sub-committees.

 - central committees

 - committee structure

-- faculty structure chart -templates for agenda, reports, and minutes for Senate and its committees.
+- templates for agenda, reports, and minutes for Senate and its committees.

-For further information and guidance contact the Head of Secretariat, Angela Pater.
+For further information and guidance contact the Deputy Director (Academic Governance and Compliance), Angela Pater.

 'Just a Minute?
 A guide to Committee Servicing' by Jean Grear, AUA Good Practice Series